-JLL Income Property Trust, Inc., is an externally advised, daily valued perpetual-life REIT that owns and manages a diversified portfolio of industrial, office, residential, retail and other properties located in the United States.
+JLL Income Property Trust, Inc. is an externally advised, daily valued perpetual life REIT that owns and manages a diversified portfolio of healthcare, industrial, residential, retail and other properties located in the United States.
 Over time, our real estate portfolio may be further diversified on a global basis through the acquisition of properties outside of the United States and will be complemented by investments in real estate-related debt and equity securities.
 We were incorporated on May 28, 2004 under the laws of the State of Maryland.
 We believe that we have operated in such a manner to qualify to be taxed as a REIT for federal income tax purposes commencing with the taxable year ended December 31, 2004, when we first elected REIT status.
-As of December 31, 2023, we owned interests in a total of 132 properties and over 4,500 single-family rental houses located in 28 states.
+As of December 31, 2024, we owned interests in a total of 131 properties and nearly 4,500 single-family rental houses located in 28 states.

 We own substantially all of our assets through JLLIPT Holdings, LP, a Delaware limited partnership (our "operating partnership"), of which we are a limited partner and JLLIPT Holdings GP, LLC, our wholly owned subsidiary, is the sole general partner.
 The use of our operating partnership to hold substantially all of our assets is referred to as an Umbrella Partnership Real Estate Investment Trust ("UPREIT").
 By using an UPREIT structure, a property owner who desires to defer taxable gain on the disposition of his or her property may transfer the property to our operating partnership in exchange for limited partnership interests in the operating partnership ("OP Units") and defer taxation of gain until the limited partnership interests are disposed of in a taxable transaction.
-As of December 31, 2023, we raised aggregate proceeds from the issuance of OP Units in our operating partnership of \$485,173, and owned directly or indirectly 86.6% of the OP Units of our operating partnership.
-The remaining 13.4% of the OP Units are held by third parties.
+As of December 31, 2024, we raised aggregate proceeds from the issuance of OP Units in our operating partnership of \$709,383, and owned directly or indirectly 80.2% of the OP Units of our operating partnership.
+The remaining 19.8% of the OP Units are held by third parties.

-From our inception to December 31, 2023, we have received approximately \$5,822,720 in gross offering proceeds from various public and private offerings of shares of our common stock as well as issuance of OP Units.
 On October 1, 2012, we commenced our initial public offering of common stock and since that time we have offered shares of our common stock in various public offerings registered with the SEC.
 On December 21, 2021, our most recent public offering (the "Current Public Offering") of up to \$3,000,000 in any combination of shares of our Class A, Class M, Class A-I and Class M-I common stock was declared effective by the SEC.
-As of December 31, 2023, we have raised aggregate gross proceeds from the sale of shares of our common stock in our Current Public Offering of \$1,067,487.
+As of December 31, 2024, we have raised aggregate gross proceeds from the sale of shares of our common stock in our Current Public Offering of \$1,309,212.
 We intend to continue to offer shares of our common stock on a continuous basis for an indefinite period of time by filing a new registration statement before the end of each offering.
+On December 3, 2024, we filed a new registration statement to register a follow-on public offering (the "Follow-on Public Offering") of up to \$1,500,000 in any combination of shares of our Class A, Class M, Class A-I and Class M-I common stock.
+As of March 14, 2025, our Follow-on Public Offering has not been declared effective.